This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I swap the cottage cheese for Greek yogurt?

-Check out my Greek Yogurt Ranch Dressing for a yogurt variation that has already been tested for you.
+Check out my Greek Yogurt Ranch Dressing for a yogurt-based variation that’s already been tested.

 Can I make this in a food processor?

-Yes, a food processor will work, too, but depending on the size of your machine, you might need to double this recipe to get everything blended evenly.
+Yes, a food processor will work, too, but depending on the size of your machine, you might need to double the recipe to blend everything evenly.
 My 12-cup machine doesn’t work well with a small batch like this.

 Cottage cheese dip served with sliced veggies and crackers on a platter.